 Having the right agent at your side is crucial when shopping for new construction, and is here to help you navigate through your options in the Mineral Wells area.

-Buyers of brand new homes in a development don't like to see houses sold after theirs go for less money.
-Knowing this, the builder or developer often won't bend on price.
+People that buy new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 In situations where a builder won't budge, try getting a break in other areas.
-Ask for help with the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+Ask for them to pay a share of the closing costs, or more amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your needs and matches your budget will be my #1 objective.
+At Ender & Associates Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (940) 325-2006 to launch the search for your new home today.